section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

 1. Service - Acts as the load balancer.
 A load balancer is used to distribute different sets of tasks to the various available servers in the network to maximize the usage of the available resources.

 2. Deployment- This is the intended application that we want to deploy to the Kubernetes engine.
-The user will then send a request to the load balancer in the service, then the load balancer distributes the request by creating the number of replicas that were defined in the deployment.yaml file.
-Here, are using five replicas for scalability, hence there will be 5 instances of the application running at a time.
+The user will then send a request to the load balancer in the service.
+Then the load balancer distributes the request by creating the number of replicas defined in the deployment.yaml file.
+Here, we are using five replicas for scalability.
+Hence there will be five instances of the application running at a time.

-When we have various replicas it creates redundancy so that if one instance fails, the others will continue running.
+When we have various replicas, it creates redundancy so that if one instance fails, the others will continue running.

-The deployment. yaml file is connected to the Docker image created earlier, In the deployment. yaml file we specify the image name that was created earlier.
+The deployment. yaml file is connected to the Docker image created earlier.
+In the deployment .yaml file, we specify the image name created earlier.

 ### Deployment of our application to Kubernetes cluster

-We have dockerized our FastAPI application, now we will deploy it to a Kubernetes engine.
+We have dockerized our FastAPI application, and now we will deploy it to a Kubernetes engine.

 Run the following command: